-PM10 was monitored at Wainuiomata Bowling Club from October 2002 through to October 2003.
+PM{10} has been monitored at Wainuiomata Bowling Club from since September 2000.
 Fine particulate concentrations exceeded the National Ambient Air Quality Guideline on one occasion during the past winter.
 Peaks in air pollution occurred during cold calm weather conditions when dispersion of air pollutants was poor.

-Wainuiomata continues to be susceptible to air pollution events during the winter and Greater Wellington will continue to monitor fine particles at the current site and is also looking to establish a meteorological site in the valley for air pollution studies.
+Wainuiomata continues to be susceptible to air pollution events during the winter and Greater Wellington will continue to monitor fine particles at the current site and has also established a full meteorological site there for air pollution studies.
 The use of solid fuel fires for domestic heating is thought to be the main source of air pollution in Wainuiomata.